Will my credits transfer?

-More than 99 percent of Concordia students receive financial aid and find Concordia one of the most affordable private colleges in Minnesota.
+Nearly 100 percent of Concordia students receive financial aid and find Concordia one of the most affordable private colleges in Minnesota.

 Many scholarships are available for you as a transfer student.
 Academic transfer student scholarships are based on your college GPA.
 Simply apply for admission; no separate scholarship application is needed.

 Do I need to reapply for student loans if I already have them?

 Yes.
 Loans are not transferable between colleges, so you need to cancel the loans at your current school and reapply at Concordia.

 Where exactly is Fargo-Moorhead?
 What is there for me to do?